AccountingInsights/AccountingInsights.github.io/_pages/about.md

 title: "About"
 ---

-<p>I am a accountant that specialize in supporting financial planning and analysis bu using :<p>
+<p>I am a accountant that specialise in supporting financial planning and analysis by using :<p>
 <ul>
 <li>MS-Excel - Pivot Tables, VBA and Dynamic Arrays </li>
 <li>PowerQuery and M Langunage</li>